DISTANCE AND DISTRIBUTED EDUCATION

-DDEC personnel are housed centrally in the Lower Auditorium (enlarging and undergoing significant renovations), in addition to offices in the Honors House, the Education Building, and the Newnan Center at the University of West Georgia.
+DDEC personnel are housed centrally in the Lower Auditorium, in addition to offices in the Honors House, the Education Building, and the Newnan Center at the University of West Georgia.
 To meet local demand, graduate education courses are also offered at a site shared with Georgia Highlands College in Douglasville, Georgia.

 17) Capital Campaign: The Development Office will prepare for a capital campaign to assist in meeting the long-term needs of the University of West Georgia.

-In FY13, eTuition for fully online courses at UWG generated nearly $4.5 million (up from $3.4 million in FY12) for the institution, while providing scalable operations and faculty incentives for online growth.
+In FY14, eTuition for fully online courses at UWG generated nearly $4.8 million (up from $3.4 million in FY12) for the institution, while providing scalable operations and faculty incentives for online growth.